irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 LSF
     LFR Sampling Frequency (F0...F3).
     NOTE: When used as a variable (array index), 1=F0, ..., 4=F3.
+NSO
+    Non-Standard Operations.
+Functionality for making BICAS modify processed data based on manually compiled list of "events".
+Can e.g. set quality bits and remove data.
+Offset
+    Value (constant) that is ADDED to (not subtracted from) a measured value during the calibration process.
+ORIS
+    Original sampling (rate).
+Used in the context of downsampling.
+Cf DWNS.
 RCS
     RPW Calibration Software.
 BICAS is an example of an RCS.
 RCS ICD